 We offer liquidity and transparency on financial markets

-We contribute to transparency and effective operation of global financial markets by providing liquidity to markets globally.
-We facilitate that thousands of Exchange Traded Products (ETPs) and similar products can be traded across the world’s markets, by continuously quoting bid and ask prices.
+We contribute to transparency and effective operation of global financial markets by providing liquidity to markets worldwide.
+We facilitate the trading of thousands ETPs and similar products across the world’s markets, by continuously quoting bid and ask prices.
 As an innovative segment of global financial markets, ETPs have introduced efficiencies and cut investment costs substantially for a wide range of investors, from pension funds to retail investors.
-Increased liquidity, higher execution quality, and lower overall trading costs are just some of the benefits that liquidity providers, such as Flow Traders, offer through these innovative financial products compared to more traditional investment products.
+Increased liquidity, higher execution quality, and lower overall trading costs are just some of the benefits that liquidity providers, such as Flow Traders, offer through these financial products compared to more traditional investment products.

-Our role is to enable trading in widely diversified investment products accessible and transparent to anyone at any time, allowing for example pension funds and other end investors to invest with less costs and potentially higher returns.
-As a result, over the years, trading costs have dropped dramatically and access to transparent and inexpensive investment products for anyone, and not only the happy few, has never been more efficient.
+We enable trading in investment products that are widely diversified and accessible to anyone at any time.
+This allows end investors, such as pension funds, to do so with less costs and potentially higher returns.
+As a result, trading costs have decreased over time, while access to transparent and inexpensive products has improved for anyone looking to invest.
 This benefits institutional investors, individual investors and, ultimately, society at large.

 We offer sustainable employment